The New Year is just around the corner. Let's talk about resolve.

 - Plan: Resolutions must be tied to a plan to gain traction.
 What is your plan to "make it happen"?

-NOTE: If you are looking for help in the New Year (and who isn't), we are kicking off our new series this Sunday at 10 a.m., "A Better Kind Of Life: 5 Daily Habits That Change Everything."
-Click here for more.
+NOTE: If you are looking for help in the New Year (and who isn't), don't miss our Family Service this Sunday at 10 a.m.

 - "Jonathan Edwards undertook..." and resolve list from George Marsden, Jonathan Edwards: A Life.
 New Haven: Yale University Press.
 2003.
 Pages 50-52; 95.